Whats-up-pro/YDCC2025---GreenWarriors/README.md

-# Shrimp Disease Detection System
+# TOMI - AI Detection System

 ## Overview

-The Shrimp Disease Detection System is an AI-powered application designed to help farmers in the Mekong Delta region detect White Spot Disease (WSD) in shrimp through image analysis.
+TOMI is an AI-powered detection system designed to help farmers in the Mekong Delta region detect White Spot Disease (WSD) in shrimp through image analysis.
 The system is built with an AI-centric architecture, focusing on inference performance and rapid deployment capabilities.

 ## Key Features